 - CPP/QPP contributions, EI, and QPIP premiums are reset in the New Year

-- Employees should complete a new TD1 form and submit it to payroll so they have the most accurate information when it comes to deducting tax from pay
+- Employees should complete a new TD1 form and submit it to payroll if there's changes to their tax claim amounts or they want additional taxes deducted from their 2024 pay.

 - Refer to our Payroll Year-End Guide for any Federal or Provincial tax changes you need to know about